microsoft/adfs-sample-block-user-on-adfs-marked-risky-by-AzureAD-IdentityProtection/README.md

 - Allows authentication if user's risk level is "none", "hidden" or "unknownFutureValue"

  >[!NOTE]
  >This sample is only to illustrate how cloud intelligence from Azure AD Identity Protection can be used to further strengthen the AD FS authentication process.
-By no means is the plug-in we are building an enterprise ready solution.
+By no means is this sample plug-in we are building an enterprise ready solution.

 ## Prerequisites